Chalcedonian schism: Council of Ephesus

 The Christology ascribed to Nestorius: that Christ contains two persons, one human and one divine.

 Leading up to the 430s, the theological Schools of Alexandria and of Antioch had been developing slightly different views on Christology.
 Antiochene theologians such as Theodore of Mopsuestia and Theodoret of Cyrrhus had a "Word-man" Christology, or "Christology from below", which placed more emphasis on Christ's humanity and free will, and the distinction of his two natures.
-Their view was that, Jesus, the man (homo assumptus) to whom God the Word was conjoined, atoned for the sins of mankind through his perfect life and his sacrifice on the cross, after which God raised him up to heaven "as a pledge of the salvation of all humanity".
-In contrast, Alexandrian theologians such as Athanasius and Cyril of Alexandria had a "Word-flesh" Christology, or "Christology from above", which placed more emphasis on Christ's divinity and its abolute unity with his humanity.
+Their view was that Jesus, the man (homo assumptus) to whom God the Word was conjoined, atoned for the sins of mankind through his perfect life and his sacrifice on the cross, after which God raised him up to heaven "as a pledge of the salvation of all humanity".
+In contrast, Alexandrian theologians such as Athanasius and Cyril of Alexandria had a "Word-flesh" Christology, or "Christology from above", which placed more emphasis on Christ's divinity and its absolute unity with his humanity.
 In their view, the Word became flesh, not merely by indwelling a man but through a hypostatic union.
 He then "tasted death in the flesh" on the cross and rose from the dead, thus saving humanity not by a moral example but by being incarnate for our sake, since "what is not assumed is not saved".

-Additionally, See of Rome's interpretation of its relationship to the other patriarchates (Constantinople, Alexandria, and Antioch (Note: Jerusalem was not a patriarchate until 451.)) was increasingly diverging from their own.
+Additionally, the See of Rome's interpretation of its relationship to the other patriarchates (Constantinople, Alexandria, and Antioch (Note: Jerusalem was not a patriarchate until 451.)) was increasingly diverging from their own.
 While the other patriarchates saw themselves as colleagues based on their autocephalous relationship to each other, the Popes of Rome believed that their position as "first among equals" and as the successors of Saint Peter gave them authority over the entire church.